 - On the Labels field, click the X adjacent to the name of the label to remove it.
 The label is removed.

 - On the Properties (key-value pairs) field, click the X adjacent to the keys and/or values to remove them.
 The keys and/or values are removed.

 - To delete a key/value pair click the Remove icon corresponding to that entry.
 The key/value pair is removed.

 - When done, click Update.
 Your processes is updated and tags are removed.

 Note that removing a process requires your user to have View and Delete permissions on Processes, as well as View permissions on Packages.
 Read more about roles.

 - In the Processes page, select the processes that interest you.

 - Click the Remove button.
-The process is deleted from the Processes page and the database.
+A confirmation window is displayed, asking you to type the name of the process.
+If you choose to delete several processes, you are asked to type the tenant name and the folder name, separated by an underscore.
+Once you fill in the required field and click Delete, the process is deleted from the Processes page and the database.
 Please note that deleting a process is not going to delete the package from Orchestrator, but only its association with the environment/folder.

 Alternatively, if you want to delete only one process, click the corresponding Remove button.